-There can be no assurance that the federal government and the provincial governments of the western provinces will not adopt new royalty regimes or modify the existing royalty regimes which may have an impact on the economics of Peyto's projects.
-An increase in royalties would reduce Peyto's earnings and could make future capital investments, or Peyto's operations, less economic.
+There can be no assurance that the federal government and the provincial governments of the western provinces will not adopt new royalty regimes or modify the existing royalty regimes which may have an impact on the economics of the Corporation's projects.
+On January 29, 2016, the Government of Alberta adopted a new royalty regime which will take effect on January 1, 2017.
+Details of this new regime are scheduled to be finalized and released before March 31, 2016.
+An increase in royalties would reduce the Corporation's earnings and could make future capital investments, or the Corporation's operations, less economic.
+See "Industry Conditions - Royalties and Incentives".